 Session 2 - Follow up Cross-Examination

-Sessions can be arranged for just one witness or a group of witnesses can undertake the training together.
+Sessions can be arranged for just one witness or a group of witnesses who can undertake the training together.

 We regularly provide familiarisation sessions for witnesses who are due to give evidence in a wide variety of legal forums including but not limited to: civil courts, international arbitrations, tribunals, inquiries, criminal courts, depositions, expert determinations, select committees, coroners inquests and professional misconduct conduct hearings.